Pic Of A Napping Polar Bear Wins Top Wildlife Photography Prize

 (MENAFN- The Peninsula) The Peninsula Online

-Doha, Qatar: A dreamy image of a polar bear by an amateur British photographer Nima Sarikhani has been voted as the winner of Wildlife Photographer of the Year People's Choice Award.
+Doha, Qatar: A dreamy image of a polar bear by an amateur British photographer has been voted as the winner of Wildlife Photographer of the Year People's Choice Award.

-'Ice Bed,' Nima Sarikhani's stunning photo of a young polar bear peacefully resting on a makeshift bed carved into an iceberg, has bested almost 50,000 entries from around the world.
+'Ice Bed,' Nima Sarikhani's stunning photo of a young polar bear peacefully resting on a makeshift bed carved into an iceberg, has bested 24 other images shortlisted from almost 50,000 entries from around the world.

 Captured off the Svalbard archipelago, a record number of over 75,000 people cast their votes to name Sarikhani's picture as this year's winner.